wp-plugins/mmww/readme.txt

 For audio files, MMWW can automatically create the [audio] shortcode provided by [Jetpack](http://wordpress.org/extend/plugins/jetpack/).
 If you don't have Jetpack, you can find that shortcode also in the [Shortpack](http://wordpress.org/extend/plugins/shortpack/) plugin.
 In WordPress 3.4.2 and earlier versions, there's an "Audio Player" button to do this on the media popup.
 In later versions, choose Link To Media File and the shortcode will be generated for you.
-(The Settings page lets you turn this behavior off.)
+WordPress 3.6 and later has an integrated audio player, so you may not need this feature.
+The Settings page lets you turn this behavior off.

+If you use the [Media Tags][http://wordpress.org/plugins/media-tags/] plugin together with this one, you'll be able to handle metadata tags as a taxonomy.
+You can also use metadata ratings (one to five stars) as a taxonomy.

 == Installation ==

 Install and activate this plugin in the usual way.

 == Metadata templates ==